-Figure 18 Map of PM10 contour plots Motherwell
+Figure 18: Map of PM10 Contour Plots Motherwell

-Figure 19 - Map of NO2 contour plots Motherwell
+Figure 19: Map of NO2 Contour Plots Motherwell

-3 North Lanarkshire Council's Air Quality Priorities
+3. North Lanarkshire Council's Air Quality Priorities

-Air quality in North Lanarkshire can be influenced by a wide range of factors, including other policies and plans being pursued by the Council as well as other parties.
+A wide range of factors, including other policies and plans being pursued by the Council as well as other parties, can influence air quality in North Lanarkshire.
 Development also has an impact on air quality throughout the district.
 This chapter outlines policies, plans and other known factors that have the potential to impact on air pollutant concentrations in North Lanarkshire.